The Man's Best Friend Dog Food Review: Tested & Evaluated 2023

 Do Not Buy If…

-Although Man’s Best might fit many pups, you might want to look elsewhere if you:
+Although Man’s Best might fit many pups, our team of independent experts say you might want to look elsewhere if you:

-Overall, we like this kibble.
+Overall, everyone on our panel of independent experts liked this kibble.
 It is a medium-range food with the typical shortcomings of traditional kibble like being cooked twice and a high-ish carb percentage.
 Nevertheless, the protein quality is respectable, the ingredient list is great and we would consider it a great option for most dogs.

 Of course, no single food will fulfil all your dog’s needs, so rotating your kibble of choice is the best option.